Connect file storage to a dedicated server

 -

-Click Create storage.
+Click Create Storage.

 -

-Enter a new storage name or leave the name that is automatically created.
+Enter a name for the repository or leave the name that is automatically created.

 -

-Select region and pool segment where the storage will be created.
+Select the region and pool segment where the storage will be created.

-If you plan to use storage to store backups, we recommend creating the storage and dedicated server in pool segments from different availability zones or regions for fault tolerance.
+If you plan to use storage to store backups, we recommend selecting a pool segment from a different availability zone or region to improve fault tolerance.

 -